-Learning phonics and decoding is vital for first grade readers, but it can be beneficial for first graders to learn a short list of words by sight.
-The best first grade sight words are those not decoded easily but instead, high-frequency words children see and hear often.
+Learning phonics and decoding is vital for first-grade reader.
+First graders benefit from learning a short list of words by sight as well.
+The most useful first-grade sight words are high-frequency words children see and hear often.

-The Good and the Beautiful First Grade Sight Words
+The Good and the Beautiful First Grade Sight Word Lists

 Download a free First Grade Sight Words printable poster, set of flashcards, and list of fun practice activities and games!